NoriSte/reactjsday-2019-testing-course/book/jest-101/testing-async-code.md

-# Testing Async Code
+# Testing async code

-Jest needs to know if it is running async code in order to wait for it to complete
+Jest needs to know if it's running async code in order to wait for it to complete.

-## Callbacks
+### Callbacks

 ```js
 function getData(cb) {